 Gaia obtained her PhD from King's College, London working on melanoma cell plasticity and how it affects metastasis and patient survival.
 She has since moved to the United States, where she is currently a lecturing fellow at Duke University.
 Her work focuses on understanding how breast cancer metastasizes to the bone and manipulates the tumor micro-environment.
 She loves writing about science and communicating her passion for all things biology.
 You can find more of her writing here: https://time4science.wordpress.com/

-Ashley is a PhD candidate in the lab of Sandra Schmid at UT Southwestern Medical Center in Dallas.
+Ashley is a postdoctoral researcher in the lab of Sandra Schmid at UT Southwestern Medical Center in Dallas.
 She is investigating the mechanisms of focal adhesion turnover by clathrin-mediated endocytosis.
 Email: email@example.com Twitter: @alakoduk